Some remarks on the homology of nilpotent groups: Homology of nilpotent groups with corestriction coefficients

-Now by (\ref{sl-r}) we obtain the isomorphism (\ref{sl}).
-This completes the induction steps and thus the proof of the isomorphism

-Thus we have proved the part (i).
-The part (ii) can be proved in a similar way. \end{proof}

-We say that a commutative ring $R$ is a {\it ring with many units} if for any $n \ge 2$ and for any finite number of surjective linear forms $f_i: R^n \larr R$, there exists a $v \in R^n$ such that, for all $i$, $f_i(v) \in \rr$.
+We say that a commutative ring $R$ is a {\it ring with many units} if for any $n \ge 2$ and for any finite number of surjective linear forms $f_i: R^n \arr R$, there exists a $v \in R^n$ such that, for all $i$, $f_i(v) \in \rr$.
 Important examples of rings with many units are semi-local rings with infinite residue fields.
-For more about these rings please see \cite[Section 2]{mirzaii2008}, \cite[Section 1]{guin1989}.
-The following theorem is due to Suslin.
+For more about these rings please see \cite[Section 1]{guin1989} and \cite[Section 2]{mirzaii2008}.
+Now one can show that if $q \le n$ are nonnegative integers, then

-\begin{thm}[Homological stability for general linear groups] Let $R$ be a commutative ring with many units.
-Then the map